Sunflower Student Movement: Legislative chamber's occupation

 On March 18 around 9:00 p.m. local time, crowds of students, academics, civic organizations, and other protestors climbed over the fence at the legislature and entered the building.
 In the melee, one window of the Legislative Yuan was smashed and a police officer suffered serious injuries.
 A lawyer who was assigned to the protesters stated that six individuals had been arrested over the protest so far.
 While several hundred protesters remained outside the building, about 300 protesters occupied the legislative floor overnight and succeeded in preventing several attempts by police to expel them.
 The protesters demanded that the clause-by-clause review of the agreement be reinstated, otherwise they vowed to occupy the legislature until March 21, when the Yuan had scheduled to vote and pass the CSSTA.
 As night approached, the authorities cut water and electricity to the building.
-Premier Jiang Yi-huah ordered riot police be sent in to evict the protesters, but that directive was not implemented.
+Premier Jiang Yi-huah ordered riot police be sent in to evict the protesters, but that directive was not followed.

 Shortly after the movement began, thousands of riot police from the National Police Agency were mobilized across the country to surround the protesters.
-On March 20, Legislative Speaker Wang Jin-pyng promised not to use force on the protesters.
+On March 20, Legislative Speaker Wang Jin-pyng promised not to use force against protesters.

-On March 21, Speaker Wang refused to meet with President Ma Ying-jeou and Premier Jiang Yi-huah to discuss a response, stating that the president should listen to the people and that a compromise was needed between the lawmakers first.
+On March 21, Speaker Wang refused to meet with President Ma Ying-jeou and Premier Jiang Yi-huah to discuss a response, stating that the president should listen to the people and that a compromise was needed among the lawmakers first.
 Premier Jiang met with demonstrators outside the legislature on March 22 but stated that the executive branch had no intention of dropping the trade pact.
-At a press conference on March 23, President Ma restated his resolve in passing the trade pact and affirmed he did not act according to orders from Beijing.
+At a press conference on March 23, President Ma restated his resolve in passing the trade pact and affirmed he did not act following orders from Beijing.